junxit/us-congress-bills-115/metadata.md

 - 2018-03-19 — Placed on the Union Calendar, Calendar No. 465.
 - 2018-03-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-609.
 - 2018-03-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-609.
+- 2018-03-22 — Considered as unfinished business. (consideration: CR H1767-1768)
+- 2018-03-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 125).
+- 2018-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 125).
+- 2018-03-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.